kaylaanngrace/pressForKeycode/README.md

 My motive for this project was to apply my knowledge of events and keycodes in reference to javascript.
 There are multiple ways to apply events, including using the keyboard.

 ## Learned
 This whole project was made with vanilla javascript.
 This project allowed me to sharpen my skills utilizing events.
 I gained a better understanding of event handling and keyboard events.
-With this app I got a great review of JS event objects and handling.

 ## Usage
 How to Use: